clarkieryan/wordpress-template/README.md

 Wordpress Template
 ==================

-A clean version of Wordpress with all of the normal functions I use.
+A clean version of a Wordpress template housing all of the base functionlaity I start off with.

 ==ToDo List
 - Add in reset.css